How to Co-create a Minimum Viable Product (MVP) Outline in an Innovation Sprint

 1. Target state

-This creative activity helps delegates to start with the end in mind.
+The target state Minimum Viable Product workshop activity helps delegates to start with the end in mind.
 Doing so is really useful because it creates context and focuses delegates’ thinking on the goal.

 Allow about 30-45 minutes for this technique.